Stop Vision Loss: Top 5 Vitamins for Eye Health

 Vitamin C (Ascorbic Acid)

-A potent antioxidant, vitamin C protects delicate eye tissues from damaging free radicals.
+A potent antioxidant, vitamin C protects delicate eye tissues from the damaging effects of free radicals.

 • How It Helps: Slows cataract formation and helps maintain healthy blood vessels in the retina.